How Does a Structured Settlement Work?

 Protection at the State Level

-- When a company agrees to purchase a structured settlement, they are required by law to provide information on the difference in value between the sale price and the value of the payments if the agreement is left intact.
+- When a company agrees to purchase a structured settlement, they are required to provide information on the difference in value between the sale price and the value of the payments if the agreement is left intact.

 - A disclosure statement must be provided that clearly summarizes the terms of the transaction the individual has agreed to.

 - A cooling-off period is granted to the individual to give them time to cancel if they change their mind.